Follow our SBA 7(a) Paycheck Protection Program Updates here

 What do I need to know about this program?

-As part of the CARES Act, now signed into law, small businesses and some non-profits will have access to SBA loans with higher loan amounts, no restrictions on use (except if seeking 100% forgiveness), deferred payments for 6 months, all fees being waived and the potential for forgiveness of up to the full principal amount through the 7(a) CARES Paycheck Protection Program
+As part of the CARES Act, now signed into law, small businesses and some non-profits will have access to SBA loans with higher loan amounts, no restrictions on use (except if seeking 100% forgiveness), deferred payments for 6 months (10 months for second draw), all fees being waived and the potential for forgiveness of up to the full principal amount through the 7(a) CARES Paycheck Protection Program

 How is this different from a Standard 7(a) Loan?